devopsgroup-io/catapult/README.md

     * Server Resources and Uptime - New Relic Servers
     * Application - New Relic APM
     * Browser - New Relic Browsers
-    * Website Uptime - \*New Relic Synthetics
+    * Website Uptime - New Relic Synthetics

-\* This technology is currently not integrated into Catapult due to limitations of the service - manual configuration is required.